DamnWidget/anaconda.developers.docs/architecture/anaconda_commands.md

 Usually, anaconda GUI commands surprises new developers because their simplicity, that is because anaconda commands are really dumb and they know nothing about how to execute any of the actions related to them.

-The only that an anaconda GUI command has to know how to do is to capture where the cursor is located into a buffer, the buffer itself and the name of the file being edited and pass that information to the anacoda's callback system that will handle the command trigger and delegate all the heavy process to the JsonServer while register a callback to process the response when it is ready to be delivered.
+The only that an anaconda GUI command has to know how to do is to capture where the cursor is located into a buffer, the buffer itself and the name of the file being edited and pass that information to the anaconda's callback system that will handle the command trigger and delegate all the heavy process to the JsonServer while register a callback to process the response when it is ready to be delivered.

 Every anaconda command has to know how to process the results from the callback system and how to present this information to the end user.

-The ususal design of an anaconda GUI command is as follows:
+The usual design of an anaconda GUI command is as follows:

 ```python
 # Copyright (C) 2013 ~ 2014 - Oscar Campos <oscar.campos@member.fsf.org>